CSJohnLee/projects_ucb_mids/reducing_crimes_lab/README.md

 # Reducing Crimes Lab
 A project utilizing Linear Regression to Model.
 Objective: Examine a dataset of crime statistics to help a political campaign understand the determinants of crime and to generate policy suggestions that are applicable to local government.
-Create multi-variate linear regression models and determine if the classical linear assumptions are satisifed.
+Create multi-variate linear regression models and determine if the classical linear assumptions are satisfied.

 #### Final Report:
 - khandelwal_lee_lu_lab_3_final.pdf